-Last year marked as Taco Bell’s third attempt in entering the Australian market with their outlet in Annerley, Queensland.
-This year, they have just recently announced that they will be rolling out an expansion plan to launch 50 more sites in three years nationwide.
+Last year marked Taco Bell’s third attempt in entering the Australian market with their outlet in Annerley, Queensland.
+This year, they recently announced that they will be rolling out an expansion plan to launch 50 more sites in three years nationwide.

 The said reason behind the three-year plan, is the “tremendous enthusiasm” that is seen on their Annerley outlet.

 “The popularity of the restaurant here confirms South East Queensland as a strong growth pipeline for the brand,” a spokesperson from Taco Bell told QSR Media.

 The first time the brand entered the market was in the 1980s, but was deemed unsuccessful.
 They tried to launch the brand again in 1997, but closed their last store in 2005.
 Then for the third time around, they opened a site in Annerley last November 2017.

 In an interview with their International president Liz Williams last June, she said that some markets “weren't ready” for them as there were people who had no idea how to eat a taco.
 And now, she said, Aussies are getting more familiar with Mexican food.